 ACES Unaffiliated Individual Digital Signature and Encryption Certificates may be authenticated through an electronically submitted application or by personal presence.
 In accordance with ACES CP requirements, IdenTrust verifies all of the following identification information supplied by the applicant: first name, middle initial, and last name, current address (number and street, city, ZIP code), and home or cellular telephone number.
-Subscriber identification must be confirmed via a GSA-approved identity-proofing process that incorporates the following factors:
+Subscriber identification must be confirmed via an identity-proofing process that incorporates the following factors:

-- a) Submission by the applicant of at least three individual identity items, which must be verified through reference to multiple independent data sources along with crosschecks for consistency, for example: - Currently-valid credit card number; - Alien Registration Number; - Passport number; - Current employer name, address (number and street, city, ZIP code), and telephone number; - Currently valid state-issued driver's license number or state-issued identification card number; and - Social Security Number - date of birth - place of birth. - b) At least one of the above data sources must be based on an antecedent in-person or the equivalent identity verification process; - c) The use of an out-of-band notification process that is linked to the requesting individual's physical U.S. postal mail address; or equivalent, and - d) Verification of the information contained in the Certificate Application.
+- a) Submission by the applicant of at least three individual identity items, which must be verified through reference to multiple independent data sources along with cross-checks for consistency, for example: - Currently-valid credit card number; - Alien Registration Number; - Passport number; - Current employer name, address (number and street, city, ZIP code), and telephone number; - Currently valid state-issued driver's license number or state-issued identification card number; and - Social Security Number - Date of birth - · Place of birth. - b) At least one of the above data sources must be based on an antecedent in-person or the equivalent identity verification process, when the application is electronically submitted; - c) The use of an out-of-band notification process that is linked to the requesting individual's physical U.S. postal mail address; or equivalent, and - d) Verification of the information contained in the Certificate Application.